 Would it benefit your child to have a class where they can go beyond what an AP class can offer them?

-If you answered “Yes!” to any of these questions, please attend the G/T Information Night on Tuesday, December 8 at the Marriotts Ridge HS Media Center to learn more about the G/T Research program at our school.
+If you answered “Yes!” to any of these questions, please attend the G/T Information Night on December 9 at 7:00 pm at the Marriotts Ridge HS Media Center to learn more about the G/T Research program at our school.